 Beautiful scent, beautiful, resusable ceramic container.
 These candles are so scented that they fill the room with scent even when not burning.
 My favorite is Santiago Huckleberry.

-I bought the Voluspa 'maison blanc' collection in pink citron.
-The containers cute, it smells good-like pink grapefruit-when it's not burning.
-Burning though it smells like either nothing or downright bad.
+I bought the Voluspa Maison Blanc collection candle in Pink Citron.
+The container's cute, it smells good, like pink grapefruit - when it's not burning.
+Burning, it smells like either nothing or downright bad.
 My bf came into my room the other day asking what smelled like plastic.
 Pretty sure it was this candle.

-EDIT: okay so I've now tried out the voluspa candles in olive leaf, and lichen, and I'm officially a fan.
+UPDATE: I've now tried out the Voluspa candles in Vervaine Olive Leaf, Lichen & Vetiver, Suede Blanc, Santiago Huckleberry, and Baltic Amber, and I'm officially a fan.
 These are nicer scents and the throw is great.
-I guess the scents are hit or miss, but I'm really happy with these two.
-I have the larger size olive leaf one (with two wicks), and it scents my room quickly, and it lasts for a while after the candle is blown out.
-These are now a must have for me.
+I guess the scents are hit or miss.
+They scent my room quickly, and the scent lasts for a little while after the candle is blown out.

 I disagree..I think the wick smokes terribly.
 So much so that I would never consider buying again.
 Also, I think these candles have a slight chemical smell..which I believe is the wick.
 They are pretty to look at and the wax itself is good.
 I've only used the tin versions, so maybe the glass is better.
 I'm moving away from candles anyway.
 Oils and diffusers are much nicer.